 Animal Welfare will accept non-emergency stray or owned pets at each shelter location seven days a week from 9:30 a.m. to 5 p.m. by appointment only.
 Animal Protection Officers will continue operations to address public safety concerns.
-The Everyday Adoption Center and Lucky Paws Adoption Center are closed.
+The Everyday Adoption Center, inside PetSmart on Eubank is open from 10 am to 6 pm everyday except Mondays.
+Lucky Paws Adoption Center are closed.
 It is anticipated that Lucky Paws will remain closed until malls are open at 100% occupancy.